The Great Recruiter Resignation: Why Talent Acquisition Teams Might Drive the Next Wave of Mass Turnover

 How to Tell If Your Talent Team Is Burnt Out

 Recruiters and HR pros are often hyperaware of how employees and candidates feel.
-It’s part of their jobs, after all.
+It’s part of their jobs, after all, as they engage the employment market.
 It’s only by knowing what employees and candidates want that recruiters and HR pros can attract, hire, and retain top talent.

 Borchert believes CHROs and other C-suite leaders need to take the same approach to their talent teams, paying careful attention to any possible indicators of burnout among recruiters and HR pros.